Guide to ChemAxon's Culture

 Examples for ownership

-- Product owners (PO) create the vision of the product in a collaboration with users, developers, fellow product owners, business people, etc. They solve user problems but they don't just do what the individual users (or other stakeholders) want.
+Product managers (PM) create the vision of the product in a collaboration with users, developers, UX, fellow product mangers, business people, etc. They solve user problems but they don't just do what the individual users (or other stakeholders) want.

-- Scrum masters / team coaches (SM) ensure their teams become and remain high performing and collaborative.
+Team coaches (TC) ensure their teams become and remain high performing and collaborative.
 For example they can change the framework the team uses (scrum, kanban, etc.) to increase effectivity.

-- Development teams (including PO and SM) are responsible for the success of their products.
+Development teams (including PM and SM) are responsible for the success of their products.

 Autonomy = courage + responsibility + trust